refact0r/dubflow/local/IMPLEMENTATION_SUMMARY.md

 4. Dashboard analytics and visualization
 5. User session management

-The implementation follows your exact specifications and provides a solid foundation for the complete LockInDubs application!
+The implementation follows your exact specifications and provides a solid foundation for the complete DubFlow application!